JamesGrigg/Portfolio/index.md

 ### Technical Proficiency:
 After the previous sprint, due to a merge conflict, the course offerings had a small display bug, so I fixed that up and then we got onto the sprint.
 After that it was a matter of learning the last parts of Laravel for our project, which was to understand how to display all the information stored in our database, onto the screen.
 This was not difficult for us as we had done similar things in our Web papers, and it allowed me to efficiently display all the course offerings onto the course offerings page.

+For the display page, I read over some documentation on how to have a webpage display the information stored in a database.
+The documentation quickly told me the correct way to do this, and I was able to easily implement it.
+Reading the documentation provided me with a clear understanding of how I was going to achieve this, and reduced the trial and error which may have ended up happening.
+It also resulted in having the quickest and most efficient method.

+(Refer to screenshot above to see the outcome of this)

 ## Sprint 7